Automotive Service Technician

+A great part of being an automotive service technician is being a trusted professional who advises owners on their vehicles' needs.
 Most automotive service technicians work a 40-hour, five-day week.
 Some evening, weekend or holiday work may be required.
-The work is sometimes noisy and dirty.

 The work is most rewarding for those who enjoy doing precise work that is varied and challenging.
 Also, they usually like on-the-job security and a feeling of independence.

 To be successful in the trade, automotive service technicians need:

 - the ability to use proper lifting techniques for items up to 25 kilograms;